UdaraAlwis/XFColorPickerControl/README.md

 Color Picker Control for Xamarin.Forms!
 ===========

-An interactive and responsive Color Picker Control for Xamarin.Forms based on SkiaSharp!
+Interactive and responsive Color Picker Control for Xamarin.Forms (Android, iOS, UWP) with a whole bunch of awesome features.
+On a Canvas with a beautiful Color spectrum similar to a rainbow gradient effect spreading across, drag, drop, swipe and pan over the Canvas to pick the Color you need easily, in a fun-to-use interactive experience.
+Built from pure Xamarin.Forms based on SkiaSharp, lightweight and fast!

 Setting it up: